97 Results

 • Surface Enhancement

-Nonconventional Machining Nadcap Style covers the fundamentals of nonconventional machining (NMSE) as defined by Nadcap.
-Each method is described in technical detail: electrochemical machining (ECM), electrochemical grinding (ECG), electrical discharge machining (EDM), laser beam machining (LBM), laser part marking (LPM), spark erosion grinding (SEG), and abrasive water jet machining (AWJM).
-Also covered are the NMSE Task Group, surface evaluation, the significant parameter matrix, the audit process, and common nonconformances.
-Learning Objectives By the end of this training, you will be able to: Describe each method of nonconventional machining.
-Explain how to perform surface evaluation.
-Explain the significant parameter matrix.
-Describe the audit process.
-Describe common nonconformances.
-Who Should Attend Any person seeking initial accreditation for nonconventional machining, or who wants to expand to a new method or understand a nonconventional machining audit, will benefit from this course.
+Advanced Pyrometry was developed to give those with some knowledge of AMS2750 a more complete understanding of pyrometry requirements.
+The course presents the background to key specification requirements and includes live demonstrations of how those requirements should met.
+It includes insight into the documentation details required to demonstrate compliance with requirements.
+Learning Objectives By the end of this training, you will be able to: Implement the necessary procedures, work instructions, and practices to maintain successful pyrometric control.
+Demonstrate understanding of “doing and reviewing” calibrations and tests.
+Note: Participants should bring a copy of AMS2750 to the class session for reference.
+Who Should Attend Any person who is responsible for pyrometric testing or the quality of in-house or external pyrometric services will benefit from this course.
+Participants should be familiar with AMS2750.
 Course Delivery Courses are created by industry-specific subject matter experts.
 PRI instructors have years of industry and auditing experience with an established background in the subjects they teach.
-In Person Instructor Led Courses are taught on site by well-qualified, experienced PRI instructors.
+In-Person Instructor Led Courses are taught on-site by well-qualified, experienced PRI instructors.
 Virtual Instructor Led Online training sessions are taught live by PRI instructors.
 This course has been developed and delivered by the Performance Review Institute (PRI) are pre-qualified by Probitas Authentication as meeting the AS9104/3A Continuing Professional Development requirements for AS9100, AS9110, and AS9120 auditor re-authentication.

 • Quality Management Tools